Difference Between GBIC and SFP

 GBIC vs SFP

-It transmits optical signals after converting them into electrical ones and the receiver on the other end concerts the incoming signals to optical and thereby receives the data.
+It transmits optical signals after converting them into electrical ones, and the receiver on the other end converts the incoming signals to optical, thereby receiving the data.
 This connector device has a lot more optical activity and functions.

 SFP stands for Small Factor Pluggable.
 An overall variant of regular transceivers is a major optical medium connector used in the present day by business firms or IT companies to connect and transfer data over a local area network (LAN).